Wednesday of Week 34 of Ordinary Time – Gospel

 …they will hand you over to synagogues and prisons…

-The term ‘hand over’ is a theme word occurring again and again in the New Testament.
+The term ‘hand over’ is a refrain occurring again and again in the New Testament.
 John the Baptist was handed over to Herod who put him in prison and then executed him.
 Jesus himself is handed over first to the leaders of his own people and then into the hands of the Romans who would execute him.
-And now Jesus tells his disciples that they, too, can expect to be handed over and to be dragged before civil and religious courts, and “because of my name”.
+And now Jesus tells his disciples that they, too, can expect to be handed over and to be dragged before civil and religious courts “because of my name”.

-Many of the early Christians came in conflict with Jewish communities and were handed over to synagogues.
-Synagogues were not only prayer halls and places to learn the Scriptures, but also for civil administration and as places of confinement while awaiting trial.
+Many of the early Christians came into conflict with Jewish communities and were handed over to synagogues.
+Synagogues were not only prayer halls and places to learn the Scriptures, but also were used for civil administration and as places of confinement while awaiting trial.

-The charges may be civil or criminal, but the real reason will be that the accused are followers of Christ (for example, a country like China always insists that the arrest of religious people is because of their violation of civil and criminal laws, and not because of their religious affiliation).
+The charges may be civil or criminal, but the real reason will be that the accused are followers of Christ.
+For example, countries that practice religious persecution always insist people are arrested (or worse) because of their violation of civil and criminal laws, and not because of their religious affiliation.
 As such, Christians become objects of fear and hatred, their ideas seen as threatening and even subversive.

 But, says Jesus, they are not themselves to fear or be anxious.
 When the time comes, they will know what to do and what to say.
 He will tell them what to say and how to answer.
 This promise has been vindicated again and again across time.
-The really sad thing is that those betraying them to the authorities will often be members of their own household – “parents and siblings, by relatives and friends”.
+The really sad thing is that those betraying them to the authorities will often be members of their own household—”parents and siblings…relatives and friends”.
 Again, this prophecy sadly has been realised all too often.

 Jesus continues: